 We will be collecting all the Sharing Shapes at the end of the session to create a piece of art for our organisation.
-We will be sharing the Sharing Shapes with the Childhood Bereavement Network to create a piece of art.
+We will be sharing the Sharing Shapes mural with the Childhood Bereavement Network and others on social media.